Active Wealth Management Firms Target Next-Gen Investors Using Old Tech

 The post Meeting banking risk management coordination challenges appeared first on Accenture Banking Blog.

-By the 2020s, Accenture predicts current banking business models to be swept away by a tide of ever-evolving and other rapidly occurring changes.
-The risk function is sure to be pressed to evolve in parallel and it is, according to our 2017 Global Risk Management Study.
+By the 2020s, Accenture predicts current banking business models to be swept away by a tide of ever-evolving #technology and other rapidly occurring changes.
+The risk #management function is sure to be pressed to evolve in parallel and it is, according to our 2017 Global Risk Management Study.

 In this blog series on banking risk management, I will offer Accenture’s perspective of the changes that have already happened, and those yet to come.
-I will start with an overview of nearly a decade of risk facing , and then take a deeper look at the fresh challenges facing banking risk leaders today.
+I will start with an overview of nearly a decade of risk #challenges facing #banks, and then take a deeper look at the fresh challenges facing banking risk leaders today.

 We’ve been studying risk management across financial services—as well as in banking—since our first study debuted in 2009.
 Then, banking risk managers were reacting to the global crisis, grappled with siloed organizations, with technology not fit for purpose and a shortage in risk resources.